samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 };
 ```

 Let's save our work for each file.
-On CodeSanbox, we can use `CMD + S` or `CTRL + S` to save each file.
+On CodeSandbox, we can use `CMD + S` or `CTRL + S` to save each file.

 We got our threads listening for messages between each other.
 Next, let's learn how to send messages.